The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Background and notation

-To derive the convergence rate of RQMC method, Owen \cite{owen2006} introduced a growth condition for unbounded function defined on $(0,1)^d$ and established the $L_1$-error rate using a low-variation extension strategy.
+To facilitate error estimation, RQMC is commonly used.
+Typical randomization methods include random shifts, digital shifts, and scrambling.
+To derive the convergence rate of the RQMC method, Owen \cite{owen2006} introduced a growth condition for unbounded functions defined on $(0,1)^d$ and established the $L_1$-error rate using a low-variation extension strategy.
 Building on this approach, He et al. \cite{he2023} further derived the $L_2$ convergence rate by exploiting the fact that the scrambled net variance is no worse than a constant times the MC variance.

 Recently, Ouyang et al. \cite{ouyang2024} refined the growth condition for unbounded functions on $\mathbb{R}^d$, focusing on the standard normal target $\pi \sim \mathcal{N}(\bm{0},I_d)$, and established the RMSE convergence rates for RQMC using a projection operator.
 Chen et al. \cite{chen2025} showed that the projection method can also be employed to derive the $L_p$-error rate, thereby extending the error analysis of RQMC with $\pi \sim \mathcal{N}(\bm{0},I_d)$.

-The problem considered in this work is to establish the $L_p$-error rate of the RQMC-SNIS estimator, given by:
+However, strictly relying on the same component-wise projection operator, the results in \cite{chen2025} identically inherit the theoretical limitations of \cite{ouyang2024}: they are confined to functions with strictly sub-quadratic growth.